AdobeDocs/cloudmanager-api-docs/advancing-and-cancelling-steps.md

 #### Go-Live Approval

-The body for the Go-Live Approval step simply passes `approved` as `true`:
+The body for the Go-Live Approval step passes `approved` as `true`:

 ```javascript
 {